EkeneU/PatientHospitalRecords/README.md

 Start the application
 `java -jar PatientHospitalRecords-0.0.1-SNAPSHOT.jar`

-The applicatio should start on port 8080
+The application should start on port 8080

 ## Building the Docker Image
 CD into the root directory of this module

 Build a mysql image
-docker pull mysql
+`docker pull mysql